Drop Dead Diva

+In January 2013, Lifetime canceled the series after its fourth season.
+That March, the network reversed its decision, renewing the series for a fifth season that premiered in June 2013.
+In October 2013, Lifetime renewed the series for a sixth and final season.

 Plot

-The series revolves around vapid aspiring model Deborah "Deb" Dobkins (played by Brooke D'Orsay), who is killed in a car crash on the way to an audition for The Price Is Right.
+The series revolves around Deborah "Deb" Dobkins (played by Brooke D'Orsay), a vapid model who is killed in a car crash on the way to an audition for The Price Is Right.
 As her soul enters the gates of Heaven, she finds herself being judged by a gatekeeper named Fred (Ben Feldman).
 As a result of her shallowness, Fred declares her a "zero-zero", since she has performed zero good deeds and zero bad deeds during her time on Earth.
-While he is distracted, Deb presses the "return" key before Fred can stop her, and is brought back to life in the body of a recently deceased lawyer named Jane Bingum (Elliott), who died protecting her boss, Jay Parker (Josh Stamberg).
+While he is distracted, Deb presses the "return" key before Fred can stop her and is brought back to life in the body of a recently deceased lawyer named Jane Bingum (Elliott), who died protecting her boss Jay Parker (Josh Stamberg) from a shooter.

 Jane is the complete opposite of Deb; she is brilliant, hard-working, charitable, and plus-sized.
 Deb finds that Jane also works in the same law firm, Harrison-Parker, as Deb's fiancé Grayson Kent (Jackson Hurst).
-After immediately telling her best friend, Stacy Barrett (April Bowlby), of her predicament, Deb prepares herself to tell Grayson the truth about her new body.
-However, Fred's assignment as Deb's guardian angel serves as punishment for letting her leave heaven.
+After immediately telling her best friend Stacy Barrett (April Bowlby) of her predicament, Deb prepares herself to tell Grayson the truth about her new body.
+However, Fred's assignment as Deb's guardian angel serves as punishment for letting her escape Heaven.
 His purpose on Earth is to prevent Deb from telling Grayson the truth and insisting that no one else can know that she is really Deb in Jane's body.

 Deb struggles to learn more about her inherited life, learning lessons about self-esteem and personal acceptance.
-Eventually, the real Jane Bingum (played by Natalie Hall) reappears in another person's body after having pressed the return key, leading Deb to finally reveal the truth to Grayson, now one of Jane's closest friends.
-Grayson, after grieving and moving on from Deb's passing, becomes conflicted, but finally accepts Deb in her new body, saying that he wants her to be her and no one else.
+Eventually, the real Jane Bingum (played by Natalie Hall) reappears in another person's body after she also pressed the return key, leading Deb to finally reveal the truth to Grayson, now one of Jane's closest friends.
+Grayson, after grieving and moving on from Deb's passing, becomes conflicted but finally accepts Deb in her new body, saying that he wants her to be herself and no one else.

 In addition to working with Grayson at the law firm, Deb (as Jane) also contends with her professional rival, Kim Kaswell (Kate Levering), who briefly dates Grayson after Deb's passing.